 - Muscle aches

 - Swollen lymph nodes

-Then, the CDC says: “Within one to three days (sometimes longer) after the appearance of fever, the patient develops a rash.”
+The CDC adds, “Within one to three days (sometimes longer) after the appearance of fever, the patient develops a rash.”

 “It’s the rash that helps distinguish monkeypox from other things,” explains Daniel Bausch, MD, the president of the American Society of Tropical Medicine & Hygiene and director for emerging threats and global health security at FIND, the global alliance for diagnostics.
 The rash can be comprised of fluid- and pus-filled lesions that often begin on the face and spread to other parts of the body.

-The CDC says in general, a case of monkeypox usually lasts two to four weeks.
+The CDC says that in general a case of monkeypox usually lasts two to four weeks.